sje30/sharing-report/editorial-outline.md

 ## I'm afraid someone will find a bug.

-They might.  (e.g. J Neuroscience article in 2014).
+They might, e.g. J Neuroscience article in 2014.
 Get over it.
 All our code probably has bugs, and although some may fundamentally change the results, others may not.

 ## I might get scooped

-You might get scooped, but equallyt your group already have an advantage.
+You might get scooped, but equally your group already have an advantage.
 And you should benefit from other people sharing their code.